Projects in Alliance with La Colmena Cimarrona

 La Colmena Cimarrona (Maroon Hive) practices community based agroecology and beekeeping growing food sovereignty in the archipelago of Puerto Rico.
 Producing food in a healthy and accessible way for all; with the intention of eliminating existing inequities developing a local solidarity economy that promotes mutual support and equity.

 HASER and La Colmena Cimarrona have partnered to practice solidarity economy, agroecology and beekeeping with the intention to sow collective strategies towards food sovereignty in the Antilles.
-HASER currently sponsors four charitable projects.
+HASER is the 501(c)(3) fiscal sponsor of four charitable projects.

 A farm guided by agroecological principles for equity and justice; developing educational and training programs in agroecology that promote economically and culturally viable agricultural production on our Island.